 As you enter the website, you’ll see a scrollable sidebar with a wide range of linear codes, postal codes, 2-D codes, banking and payments, mobile tagging, and many more categories.

-You can create barcodes and download them on your desktop or embed them into your website.
+You can create barcodes and download them on your desktop or embed them on your website.

 6. Online Barcode Generator